Bug report #2113

 • Crashes QGIS or corrupts data set to No

-#7 Updated by Giovanni Manghi almost 12 years ago
+#7 Updated by Giovanni Manghi over 12 years ago

 • Operating System deleted (Debian)